spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 ## Platform Configuration Registers (PCR) Policy Key

 The PCR policy key pair is in charge of signing the pre-calculated measurements of the boot process and involved in disk encryption.
 The private PCR policy key signs the pre-calculated measurement during EdgeForge.
-The public key is embeded in the UKI image.
+The public key is embedded in the UKI image.

 During EdgeForge, each boot component is hashed and these hash values, or measurements, are signed by the PCR private